seojuice

 =B2 & " spread"

-Within minutes you'll generate 10+ more variants, pushing past the 100-keyword mark.
-(Honest aside: when I did this with the reader, the formula step felt like cheating, because the variants ranked.
-I've stopped being surprised; in low-competition niches the long-tail variants are often the highest-converting queries because they encode the exact problem.)
+Within minutes you push past the 100-keyword mark.
+The formula step felt like cheating the first time, because the variants ranked.
+In low-competition niches the long-tail variants are often the highest-converting queries, because they encode the exact problem someone is typing at 2 a.m.

 5. Tag by Intent and Assign Content Types

-Now you tag everything.
-This is where the two-bucket framework from the previous section earns its keep, because every keyword you've harvested needs to be filed under one bucket or the other before it has a page assigned to it.
+Now tag everything.
+This is where the two-bucket framework earns its keep, because every keyword you harvested needs to be filed under one bucket or the other before it gets a page.

 Intent Example Keyword Best Content Fit